yhqjohn/SimpleInterfaces.jl/README.md

 This library correctly enforces the user's expectation.
 If you require a method signature, the implementation must match it or be more general (e.g., implement for `Any` when `Integer` is required).

 So, how do you specify "this interface works for any index that is a subtype of `Integer`"?
-The answer is to make the index type an explicit parameter of the interface, as we did with `I<:Integer`.
+The answer is to make the index type an explicit type variable of the interface, as we did with `I<:Integer`.
 By passing the concrete type (`Int`) to `@assertimpls`, you are checking for that specific case.

 Attempting to automatically "solve" for any possible subtype `I` is not practical:
 1.  **Practicality**: It would violate the principle of least surprise, as the library would have to guess which subtypes the user cares about.
 2.  **Computability**: It would require solving complex type equations at compile time, which may not even be decidable.

-**Conclusion**: For flexibility in a parameter, make it an explicit type parameter of the interface.
+**Conclusion**: For flexibility in a type variable, make it an explicit type variable of the interface.

 ---
 ## DSL Syntax Specification